Judges for Small Claims Court Cases in Rusk County

 Can I file my case in small claims court?

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-The court has no authority to issue an injunctive or equitable award.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+You cannot seek injunctive relief.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 You could only ask the court for an award of money.

 Are there appeals in small claims court?